Patryk Paryzek: Youth career

 Paryzek started his youth career with AP Reissa Poznań.
 He joined Lech Poznań's academy in 2014, and was released from their youth system in 2020.
 After that, he returned to AP Reissa.
 In July 2022, he moved to Pogoń Szczecin's academy, where he stayed for the rest of his youth career.

 Pogoń Szczecin

 On 30 November 2023, during the 2023–24 season, Paryzek was registered to play in Ekstraklasa, and was assigned squad number 51.
 He made his debut there in the next year, on 16 February 2024, during a 0–4 away victory over Radomiak Radom.
 Nine minutes after he came off the bench as a substitute of Efthýmis Kouloúris, he scored his first league goal.
 Paryzek also played for Pogoń Szczecin II, where he made his debut in a 2–0 victory over Vineta Wolin on 13 April 2024.

 On 20 October 2024, during a 0–1 away loss over Raków Częstochowa, he sustained an ankle injury and was carried off the pitch on a stretcher.
 He returned to training on 11 November, and played his first match after the injury twelve days later.

+Loan to Górnik Łęczna

+On 5 February 2026, Paryzek joined I liga club Górnik Łęczna on loan for the rest of the season.